reinseth/eslint-config-nrk/README.md

 ## Configuration

-`eslint` is configured by adding an `.eslintrc` file to the root of your project:
+`eslint` is configured by adding an `.eslintrc.json` file to the root of your project:

 ```json
 {